 The best part is that for all practical purposes these are still considered “paid” tickets.
 Let’s look at some more details about how this program works.

 The Pay With Miles benefit is available exclusively to those with Delta co-branded credit cards.
-This includes all seven co-branded cards, including the Blue, Gold, Platinum, and Reserve cards, both business and personal (the Blue only has a personal version).
+This includes the following:

 Having elite status with Delta in and of itself doesn’t give you access to this program.